Edgeworth expansion and large deviations for the coefficients of products of positive random matrices: Introduction and main results

 Both \eqref{Edge-Exp-VecNorm} and \eqref{Edge-Exp-Norm} are new to our knowledge.

-The third moment condition assumed in Theorem \ref{MainThm_Edgeworth_01} is optimal.
-It is worth mentioning that the first-order Edgeworth expansion for the coefficients $\langle f, G_n v \rangle$ for invertible matrices has been obtained recently in \cite{XGL21} by using a different method based upon the H\"older regularity of the invariant measure $\nu$ and a partition of unity on the projective space $\bb P^{d-1}$.
-However, in \cite{XGL21} an exponential moment is required and it remains an open problem to relax it to the third one.
+The third moment condition assumed in Theorem \ref{MainThm_Edgeworth_01} is indeed optimal.
+It is worth noting that, for invertible matrices, the first-order Edgeworth expansion for the coefficients $\langle f, G_n v \rangle$ has recently been derived in \cite{XGL22arXiv}.
+This achievement was made using a different method, which relies on the H\"older regularity of the invariant measure $\nu$ and a partition of unity on the projective space $\mathbb{P}^{d-1}$.
+However, it is important to mention that \cite{XGL22arXiv} requires an exponential moment, and the question of whether this requirement can be relaxed to the third moment remains an open problem.

-To establish Theorem \ref{MainThm_Edgeworth_01}, we shall first develop a spectral gap theory for the new cocycle: for any $f \in \mathcal S$,

-Then we can apply the Nagaev-Guivarc'h method to establish the first-order Edgeworth expansion for $\sigma_f(G_n, v)$.
-The next step in our strategy is to pass from the Edgeworth expansion for $\sigma_f(G_n, v)$ to that for $\log \langle f, G_n v \rangle$ by making use of condition \ref{Condi-FK} and the technique of taking conditional expectation.

-Theorem \ref{MainThm_Edgeworth_01} clearly implies the Berry-Esseen theorem for the coefficients $\langle f, G_n v \rangle$.
-In fact we can improve it by relaxing condition \ref{Condi-NonLattice} to $\sigma >0$, as stated below.
+Theorem \ref{MainThm_Edgeworth_01} clearly entails the Berry-Esseen theorem for the coefficients $\langle f, G_n v \rangle.$ However, the condition \ref{Condi-NonLattice}, as required in Theorem \ref{MainThm_Edgeworth_01}, can be somewhat relaxed.
+We only need to assume that $\sigma > 0,$ as stated below.
+The result presented below encompasses also the matrix norm $\|G_n\|$ and the spectral radius $\rho(G_n)$.

-\begin{theorem} Assume \ref{Condi-FK-weak}, $\sigma >0$ and $\int_{\Gamma_{\mu}} \log^3 N(g) \mu(dg) < \infty$.
+\begin{theorem} Assume \ref{Condi-FK-weak}, $\sigma >0$ and $\int_{\bb G} \log^3 N(g) \mu(dg) < \infty$.
 Then, for any compact set $K \subset \bb{R}^{d}_+ \setminus \{0\}$, there exists a constant $c>0$ such that for any $n \geq 1$, $f, v \in K$ and $y \in \mathbb{R}$,

 Moreover, \eqref{Main-BerryEsseen-Coeff} remains valid when $\langle f, G_n v \rangle$ is replaced by $\|G_n\|$ or $\rho(G_n)$. \end{theorem}